Dr Poonam Khetrapal Singh

 - promoting universal health coverage and robust health systems;

 - strengthening emergency risk management for sustainable development;

 - articulating a strong regional voice in the global health agenda.

 In 1987 she moved to the Health, Population and Nutrition Department of The World Bank.
-In 1998 she joined WHO headquarters as Executive Director, Sustainable Development and Healthy Environments Cluster, and a member of the HQ senior management.
+In 1998 she joined WHO headquarters as Executive Director, Sustainable Development and Healthy Environments Cluster, and a member of the Director-General’s Cabinet.
 Dr Khetrapal Singh served as WHO Deputy Regional Director for the South-East Asia Region from 2000 to 2013.
 In February 2013, she joined the Ministry of Health and Family Welfare of the Government of India as Advisor for International Health, where her principal task was to strengthen global health outcomes and provide guidance to the Ministry to take forward the international health agenda.